makersacademy/chitter-challenge/README.md

 This is my Makers weekend challenge for week 4.

-(Notes on styling: I experimented with css styling a bit, being heavily influenced by this [video](https://www.youtube.com/watch?v=O7WbVj5apxU))
+(:art: Notes on styling: I experimented with css styling a bit, being heavily influenced by this [video](https://www.youtube.com/watch?v=O7WbVj5apxU))

+:warning:
+I have noticed some edge cases, but don't have time to fix them so hopefully I'll come back to this and fix them another time.
+To be aware what they are:
+* Putting quotation marks or an apostrophe will cause and error on forms.
+* Too many characters in certain form feilds will cause an error.
+:warning:

 ### User stories
 (:heavy_check_mark: below means the user story has been implemented, :construction: below means the user story is in progress, :x: below means the user story has not yet been implemented)